Namer: 2005–present

 After cutting back orders for the Namer in 2014 due to budget constraints, in 2015, the IDF increased its orders for parts, in expectation of orders of complete systems.
 The decision resulted partly as a response to the death of seven Golani Brigade soldiers, who were killed by an RPG in Gaza while riding a Vietnam War-era M113 whose engine stalled in the middle of the battlefield.
 The orders from General Dynamics occurred alongside domestic production of the vehicles.

 The Namer was originally planned to be equipped with Israel Military Industries's Iron Fist active protection system; however, due to budget limitations, the installation of an active protection system was delayed.
 In 2016, nearly a decade later than planned, the IDF said that it would begin to fit newly built Namers with Rafael's Trophy active protection system.

 The IDF has continuously cut orders for the Namer due to budgetary constraints and a lack of prioritization of ground forces.
 Since 2014, the pace of Namer purchases has been considered slow, with around 30 being produced each year, meaning that there would not be 500 of the vehicles in the IDF until 2027.

 On 6 March 2016, the Jerusalem Post reported that all new Namers would be delivered with the Trophy active protection system, and that the quantity of Namers ordered had been doubled from the previous year.

-At the end of 2016, the IDF Combat Engineering Corps started to operate the Namer CEV (Hebrew: נמ"ר הנדסי – נמר"ה).
+At the end of 2016, the IDF Combat Engineering Corps started to operate the Namer CEV (Hebrew: אוֹנָנוּת הנדסי – נמר"ה).
 The Namer CEV is equipped with the Trophy active protection system and engineering devices, such as: mine rollers, bulldozer blades, and anti-mine CARPET rockets.
 In 2023, the Namer CEV was used in the war in Gaza.